cmdruid/tapscript/README.md

   vout : [
     {
       value: 'replace with the amount sent from the previous transaction, minus fees (for the miners)',
-      address: 'replace with an address of your choice!'
+      scriptPubKey: Address.toScript('replace with an address of your choice!')
     }
   ],
   locktime: 0